 MA387L is the laboratory part of MA387and MUST be taken concurrently.
 The purpose of lab is to reinforce concepts learned in lecture, with an emphasis on translating familiar statistical problems into SPSS tasks.
 It emphasizes the principles and criteria for selecting the appropriate statistical techniques as well as making proper conclusions.
 Students will get hands-on experience applying the topics covered to real datasets.
 Corequisite: Must take MA387 concurrently.

-This course provides for practical educational experiences in teaching and assisting with developmental math classes.
+This course provides for practical educational experiences in teaching and assisting with math classes.
+It may be taken more than once for credit.
 It may not be used for more than two upper division math elective credits.
 Prerequisite: Grade of B or better in MA203 or consent of instructor.

 This course offers a study of modern algebra with topics from group theory and ring theory.
 Prerequisites: Grades of C or better in MA205, MA302 and MA341.